 2. Plan for Incapacity

-A comprehensive estate plan should include a power of attorney and health care proxy.
-These documents allow you to appoint trusted individuals to manage your finances and make medical decisions if you're incapacitated.
-Without these safeguards, your loved ones may face costly and intrusive court proceedings to make decisions on your behalf.
+Estate planning includes conversations about incapacity.
+A Power of Attorney, Health Care Proxy, and Revocable Trust allow you to appoint trusted individuals to manage your finances and make medical decisions if you become incapacitated.
+Without proper planning, your loved ones may face costly and intrusive court proceedings to manage your financial and medical affairs.

 5. Minimize or Eliminate Estate Taxes

-While the federal estate tax exemption for 2024 is $13.61 million, Massachusetts has a much lower exemption of $2 million.
-Many individuals may reach this threshold without realizing it.
-Proper estate planning can help you navigate these complexities and potentially reduce your estate tax burden.
+While the federal estate tax exemption will be $15 million beginning in 2026, Massachusetts has a much lower exemption of $2 million.
+Individuals often reach this threshold without realizing it, especially when life insurance, retirement accounts, and real estate are factored in.
+Estate planning with estate tax minimization techniques can help you reduce your estate tax burden, allowing you to pass more assets to your beneficiaries instead of the government.

 7. Appoint Guardians for Your Children

-Effective estate planning is not just about protecting your assets—it's about ensuring your wishes are honored and providing peace of mind for you and your loved ones.
-Taking the time to create a solid estate plan can make a significant difference in the lives of those you care about.
+Estate planning is important to ensure your wishes are honored and to providing peace of mind and protection for you and your loved ones.
+Effective estate planning involves careful considerations about your assets, goals, and family dynamics.
+Taking the time to create an estate plan that works, rather than just having a set of documents, can make a significant difference in the lives of those you leave behind.

 Are you ready to take the next step in securing your family’s future?